Justineo/kolor/README.md

     console.log(red.hex()); //'#ff0000'
     console.log(red.css()); //'rgb(255, 0, 0)'

-### Color transformation
+### Color modification

-A color can be transformed into another in many ways.
-After each transformation, a new color object is produced and returned.
+A color can be modified into another in many ways.
+After each modification, a new color object is produced and returned.

     color = red.spin(180); //spins the color wheel for 180 degrees color = red.mix(blue, 0.3); //mixes two colors with a given proportion.